AteetVatan/Masterblog_API/backend/README.md

 ## 📌 To Do / Future Enhancements

-- ✅ Add PUT support for updating blog posts
 - 🔐 Integrate JWT authentication
 - 🔎 Full-text search support
 - 🧪 Add unit & integration tests
-- 🗂️ Paginate and filter posts more efficiently
+- 🗂️ Filter posts more efficiently
 - 💾 Move from JSON to SQLite or PostgreSQL backend

 ---

 ## 🧠 Author

-Built by Ateet — Devoted to code, tradition, and clean design. 🚀
+Built by Ateet The AI Expert — Devoted to code, tradition, and clean design. 🚀

 ---

 ## 📜 License

 This project is licensed under the MIT License.
 Free to use, share, and build on.